 Games attract people who walk right past your booth.
 You cannot do this without a good first impression.

-We see a lot of exhibitors believe their game choice was the problem, when in reality their booth was not a good representation of their brand, which in turn affects their booths traffic.
+We see a lot of exhibitors believe their game choice was the problem when in reality their booth was not a good representation of their brand, which in turn affects their booth traffic.

 Remember the most important thing you can do at a trade show attracts visitors, meet people, collect their information, and cultivate a positive relationship.
 Good luck with your game choice and always remember to cater the marketing strategy to your audience.
 Create a goal that can be measured (ex: number of booth visitors to the number of visitors who’s information was gathered) to determine your game’s success.